 On the wall of your setup

 The wall of your gaming setup can be lit up with fancy lights.
 You can use any of the available lights that I listed in the ‘Types of Lights’ section.
-This also lowers the glare of your monitor and lights up your room with various colours.
+This also lowers the glare of your monitor and lights up your room with various colors.

 In the corners of the room